 I joined MIVAL a few years ago.
 It has been a great incentive to participate in the League and Gallery exhibitions along with shows at the Community Center.”

 We have a small showing of her work at the Gallery that is viewable during gallery hours and will be there for a limited time.
 Although these watercolors are not for sale they are well worth viewing.

 Thank you to everyone who contributed to have a bench in Sally’s name!!
 We raised enough money and the bench will be at Mercer Islands’ Luther Burbank Park.
 We will have a ceremony this Spring and will announce the date soon.

 Sally’s friends and fellow MIVAL members thought it would be wonderful to honor her in some way and knowing how she loved the outdoors we thought a bench in her name in a park would be a wonderful way to honor her.
-The city of Mercer Island has benches available and we are waiting for the plaque to be installed.
+The city of Mercer Island has completed the bench.
+The bench is located to the right of the tennis courts.